Ultimo-Software-Solutions/DevelopmentBlog/Blogs/Toolchain/Toolchain.md

 # Toolchain

 At Ultimo we use many tools and services to build and host our application.
-Below an overview with the most importants parts of our toolchain with a brief description.
+Below an overview with the most important parts of our toolchain with a brief description.

 ![Overview](Overview.png)